 Location: across the road from the parking lot of Vuokattihalli sports complex.
 There is a lift installed there.

-Ski jumping hill HS100 is just renovated and located up at the top of the hill distance about 3 km from Vuokatti Sport
+Ski jumping hill HS100 is located up at the top of the hill distance about 3 km from Vuokatti Sport

 Hill size: HS 100